berthelemy/competencies.cabi.org/_pages/skills-table.md

 datatable: table1
 permalink: table/
 ---
 The table below allows you to sort and search the skills as needed.
+Or you can download all the skills as a CSV file.

 <table id="{{ page.datatable }}" class="stripe">
 <thead>